jenkinsci/vectorcast-execution-plugin/README.md

 **Multi-Job (Depracated)** creates a top-level Jenkins job to combine the results from individual Jenkins jobs created for each environment in the VectorCAST/Manage project.
-The options for a multi-job are the same as for single apart from supplying a copy of the Manage project.
+The options for a multi-job are the same as single apart from supplying a copy of the Manage project.

 ![](docs/images/image2017-10-25_17_3_35.png)